CJHB2001/learning/README.md

 mvn test
 ```

 ## Version Control and GitHub Integration

 This project utilizes **Git** for version control and **GitHub** for repository management.
 Here's how version control practices are applied:

 - **Multiple commits**: Frequent commits with detailed messages documenting the addition of features, bug fixes, and improvements.
-- **Branching**: The project uses tags to mark key milestones, such as `v1.0` for the initial release and subsequent versions.
+- **Branching**: The project follows a structured branching strategy for development and releases.
-- **charry piking**: The project uses tags to mark key milestones, such as `v1.0` for the initial release and subsequent versions.
+- **Cherry-picking**: Selective commits from different branches are used when necessary.
 - **Tags**: The project uses tags to mark key milestones, such as `v1.0` for the initial release and subsequent versions.
-- **Releases**: The initial release was done after the project was finalized for deployment, and further releases will continue as new features are added.
+- **Releases**: New features and fixes are released incrementally.
-- **Dependabot Alerts**: GitHub's Dependabot was integrated to detect security vulnerabilities.
-Various issues related to dependencies have been identified and resolved through this.
+- **Dependabot Alerts**: GitHub's Dependabot is integrated to detect security vulnerabilities and manage dependencies.

 ## Folder Structure